Golden Age of Argentine cinema: 1933–1936: Birth and growth of the industry

-Lumiton was founded by César José Guerrico, Enrique Telémaco Susini, Miguel Mugica and Luis Romero Carranza, a group of well-off entrepreneurs who had been responsible for introducing radio to the country in 1920.
+Lumiton was founded by César José Guerrico, Enrique Telémaco Susini, Miguel Mugica and Luis Romero Carranza; they were a group of well-off entrepreneurs who introduced radio to the country in 1920.
 The group had traveled to Hollywood in 1931, where they studied the novelty of optical sound films and decided to bring the new technology to Argentina.
-After purchasing a complete film equipment at Bell & Howell in Chicago, they returned to Buenos Aires and began building a studio in Munro, Buenos Aires Province, replicating the sound stages they had seen in Hollywood.
+After purchasing complete film equipment at Bell & Howell in Chicago, they returned to Buenos Aires and began building a studio in Munro, Buenos Aires Province, replicating the sound stages they had seen in Hollywood.
 Thanks to the financial backing of its founding partners, Lumiton became a pioneer in the industrial and autonomous conceptualization of production.
-The company brought in experienced technicians (including cinematographer John Alton) and opened its first film gallery in December 1932, beginning production with an adaptation of the successful play Los tres berretines.
-Released on 19 May 1933, the film's credits do not name the director, screenwriter or technical staff.
-Although ¡Tango! is often considered the first success of classical Argentine cinema, research on the box offices of the time indicates that Los tres berretines had an even greater impact on audiences.
-In both films, Sandrini plays an awkward, stuttering comic archetype that he had previously consecrated in the theatrical version of Los tres beretines.
+The company brought in experienced technicians (including cinematographer John Alton) and opened its first film gallery in December 1932, beginning production with an adaptation of the successful play Los tres berretines, which was released on 19 May 1933.
+Although ¡Tango! is often considered the first success of classical Argentine cinema, research on the box-office records of the time indicates that Los tres berretines had an even greater impact on audiences.
+In both films, Sandrini plays an awkward, stuttering comic archetype that he had previously consecrated in the theatrical version of Los tres berretines.
 With some variations, Sandrini played this character in the rest of his films of the decade, which established him as a star of humorous cinema in the Spanish-speaking world during the 1930s and early 1940s.

-Ada Falcon and Ignacio Corsini in Ídolos de la radio (1934), directed by Eduardo Morera and produced by Estudios Río de la Plata.